dancingwolfeyes/Ada-Dev-2014/Application/Technical Reading Assessment.md

 ### **4.What steps need to be taken to write a generator?**

+Create a CLI library for our module.

+Tell CLI we will require a generator for our new class.
+Or, “require file for new class.”

+Describe and define new class.

+Tell CLI we require Thor for generator even though it has not been inherited yet.

+Set up Class to inherit Thor from group and include ‘actions’ for functionality.

+Add arguments to further augment our class.

+Define exact functionality of the generator step by step.

+Confirm source root to be sure files are being stored in the correct location.

+For a more exact breakdown from the reading please see below.

 in foodie/lib/cli.rb  // All info below will be defined in our CLI library for our foodie module.

 	require 'foodie/generators/recipe'  // Tells CLI we will require a generator for recipe class.
 Require file for new class.